 Regardless of industry, entering the workforce as a recent graduate can be daunting.

-While my current position at Acceleration Partners wasn’t my first gig out of college, reading these five books helped me to prepare for an early career change from public relations to affiliate marketing.
-I hope this advice helps you as well as you set yourself up for immediate and future success in your new role.
+We hope this advice helps you as well as you set yourself up for immediate and future success in your new role.

 Looking to gain more insight into the affiliate marketing world?
 Check out Acceleration Partners’ resource center for guides, webinars, podcasts and more!